Bounding and Approximating Intersectional Fairness through Marginal Fairness: Discussion

 \section{Discussion}

 In this work, we presented new methods to approximate and to bound (in high probability) a strong intersectional unfairness measure, based on statistical information computable from a reasonable dataset.
-Our results highlight the key role of independence of the protected attributes conditionally to the classifier, and propose to approach it via a smart grouping of some attributes, which our theoretical bound allows us to compute via an efficient heuristic.
+Our results highlight the key role of independence of the protected attributes conditionally to the classifier, and propose to approach it via a smart grouping of some attributes---which our theoretical bound allows us to compute via an efficient heuristic.

+Our experiments show that the approximations proposed here perform reasonably well for data-sets with a high number of protected attributes, but that our bounds are not very effective.
+However their main interest is that it gives insight into the link between marginal and intersectional fairness, which was the main goal of this work.
+It also helps us derive the proposed approximation.
+We expect that more effective bounds could be derived for our notion of probabilistic fairness, for instance by making additional assumptions on the distribution, but presumably without an explicit dependence on independence measures and marginal densities, making the link between marginal and intersectional fairness harder to see.

+In order to train fair models using the proposed approximations or bounds of this paper, we can use soft counts to compute the empirical densities (based on the classifier score for instance) as suggested in \cite{Fintersectional}.
+This makes the approximations and bounds differentiable, and ensure that we can apply gradient based methods so as to solve a constrained or penalized optimization problem using these quantities.

 We hope that our approach will enable the development of improved bounds, raise interest in the proposed notion of probabilistic unfairness which we think is crucial to the development of fair algorithms, as well as the use of our approximations to penalize classifiers in order to train intersectionally fair classifiers.